What is the Swiss Museum of Transport?

 How long does a visit to the Swiss Museum of Transport take?

-If you add visits to one of the restaurants, the Swiss Chocolate Adventure, the film theatre and/or the Planetarium, this excursion can turn into a full-day trip.
+If you add visits to one of the restaurants, the Swiss Chocolate Adventure, the film theatre and/or the Planetarium, this excursion can easily turn into a full-day trip.

 -